Ronnie Baker (sprinter): Accolades and awards

 While in high school, Baker was named in 2011 and 2012 the Gatorade state boys track and field athlete of the year.
 He received enough powdered Gatorade that he and his mother were able to stock Ballard High with the product for a time.

 Personal life

 A native of Louisville, Kentucky, Baker attended Ballard High School.
 He also lived in Anchorage, Alaska for seven years in his youth.
 Baker is a distant relative of Tyson Gay.
 He married the former Mikaela Harrison on March 7, 2020, in Fort Worth, Texas.
+He has a daughter, Mayah, and son, RJ.
+Baker is a Christian.

 Statistics

 Information from World Athletics profile unless otherwise noted.